Skip to content

 Market Perspective

-• Constructive near-term outlook on global economic growth against a backdrop of gradually easing inflationary pressures across most economies.
+• Global growth outlook remains positive against a backdrop of gradually easing inflationary pressures across most economies..

-• U.S. Fed looking towards rate cuts this summer, but sticky inflation and resiliency in the economy have tempered expectations for an aggressive start to the cutting cycle.
-The European Central Bank appears closer to easing amid fragile growth and continued progress with inflation.
-Bank of Japan (BoJ) took its first step in unwinding ultra-easy monetary policy, although the path remains uncertain.
+• U.S. Fed is still looking towards rate cuts this year, but sticky inflation and resiliency in the economy have tempered expectations.
+Meanwhile, the European Central Bank (ECB) appears closer to easing given progress with inflation.
+After hiking in March, the Bank of Japan (BoJ) continues to assess further hikes.

 • Key risks to global markets include a retrenchment in growth, stubborn inflation, volatility surrounding central banks’ policy divergence, geopolitical tensions, and trajectory of Chinese growth.